Rolling Stones drummer Charlie Watts dies at age 80

 “Keith Richards taught me rock and roll,” Watts said.
 “We’d have nothing to do all day and we’d play these records over and over again.
 I learned to love Muddy Waters.
 Keith turned me on to how good Elvis Presley was, and I’d always hated Elvis up ’til then.”

 Watts was the final man to join the Stones; the band had searched for months to find a permanent drummer and feared Watts was too accomplished for them.
-Richards would recall the band wanting him so badly to join that members cut down on expenses so they could afford to pay Watts a proper salary.
+Richards recalled the band wanting him so badly to join that members cut down on expenses so they could afford to pay Watts a proper salary.
 Watts said he believed at first the band would be lucky to last a year.

 “Every band I’d ever been in had lasted a week,” he said.
 “I always thought the Stones would last a week, then a fortnight, and then suddenly, it’s 30 years.”